($1,159) Cost of Moving From Louisiana to Oklahoma

 How much does it cost to move from Louisiana to Oklahoma?

-The table below lays out average cost ranges when moving from Louisiana to Oklahoma for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Louisiana to Oklahoma for different moving services depending on the size of your home.

 Move size | Moving company | Moving container | Rental truck |